ConnaaaaR/countries-api-react/README.md

 ## Using the `.env` File

-The `.env` file contains environment-specific variables.
-The most important variable for this project is `VITE_BACKEND_URL`, which should point to your backend server.
-Make sure this URL is correct for your environment.
+The `.env` file contains the `VITE_BACKEND_URL`.
+This variable defines the server URL for the application.
+Without the correct setup of this variable the application will be unable to retrieve data from the API.